Auksphere/GUFIC_mujoco/README.md

 ```

 **NOTE**
 For the ``data_exporter_tikz.py``, use ``export_tikz = False`` as the default tikz exporter is not working.
 Tikz exporter is not compatible with the current matplotlib version, so it needs to be updated.
 Go to the source ``tikzplotlib`` github and search for the issues.
-You may need to modify the source code, or download the modified branch and install from the source.
+You may need to modify the source code, or download the modified branch and install from the source. (see in requirements.txt)

 ### Citation: